limetext/lime/README.md

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-Where is a good place to start ?
+Where is a good place to start?
 We have created an "easy fix" label so you easily find easy issues to start with.

 https://github.com/limetext/lime/issues